spyderbat/spyctl/docs/tutorials/spyctl_basics.rst

 Create a Secret
 ---------------

-Creating at least one |secret| is required for Spyctl to get your data via the Spyderbat API.
+Creating at least one |secret| is required for Spyctl to access your data via the Spyderbat API.

 #.
-Base64 encode the api key you generated from the `Spyderbat Console`:
+Base64 encode the api key you generated from the ``Spyderbat Console``:

 .. code-block:: none